Learn how to play...by playing!

 Now the game begins!

 Hand the dials, the six Crew dice, and these instructions to the Director player.
-They will go first.
+They will go first for this walkthrough.

 Director: read the text that follows out loud and take the actions exactly as described.
 Just follow the directions - you don't have to make any decisions during the walkthrough!
 If you have questions, keep reading; they will likely be answered before the end.
 If you still have questions after Film School is over, the answers will be in the rulebook.